KazKozDev/dataset-creator/README.md

 Designed for AI researchers and ML engineers who need to create high-quality training datasets for language models.
 The platform provides an environment for generating, validating, and managing domain-specific data examples.

-The tool enables professionals to create structured datasets, process them in batches, and ensure data quality through integrated validation tools.

 ![screen](https://github.com/user-attachments/assets/3dedfdaa-0ea2-4667-b43d-ba6fe68fa985)

 ## Who is it for?